-Intended outcome Success criteria The gap between disadvantaged pupils and non-disadvantaged pupils in reading, writing, phonics and maths diminishes over time.
-Current Year 3 cohort percentage at end of year group expectations increases year on year. • Disadvantaged pupils' attainment is more in line with their peers • Percentage of disadvantaged pupils reaching ARE increases The percentage of disadvantaged pupils getting a combined RWM at expected levels increases over time.
+Intended outcome Success criteria Children to be given the emotional support they need in school or given the advice they need to support them at home.
+ELSA 10-week course given Daily feelings charts help identify need.
+Art therapy and work with emotional support worker given.
+Start working with a family support worker to support families at home.
+Termly personal development letter to offer support.
+Half termly SEND letter to address issues like anxiety.
+The percentage of disadvantaged pupils getting a combined RWM at expected levels increases over time.
 Percentages of pupils getting a combined RWB attainment increases each year FSM group attendance rises to achieve the national 96 % target.
-PP attendance is tracked alongside other groups. • Children with specific attendance issues are supported with attendance strategies / family support / ELSA • Headteacher involved with < 90 % attendance • Lateness is identified early, meeting with headteacher, support from ELSA and family support worker. . • The overall absence rate for all pupils being no more than 4% and the attendance gap between disadvantaged pupils and non-disadvantaged peers to be no more than 2% by 2026 Pupils to have a variety of life experiences to enable them to have a rounded education on leaving Glenmrere.
+PP attendance is tracked alongside other groups.
+Children with specific attendance issues are supported with attendance strategies / family support / ELSA Headteacher involved with < 90 % attendance Lateness is identified early, meeting with headteacher, support from ELSA and family support worker.
+The overall absence rate for all pupils being no more than 4% and the attendance gap between disadvantaged pupils and non-disadvantaged peers to be no more than 2% by 2026 Pupils to have a variety of life experiences to enable them to have a rounded education on leaving Glenmrere.
 For all children that wish to, to have attended clubs and had a variety of experiences.
-Children by the time they leave Glenmere will have experienced a variety of authors planned across the school.
-By the time the children leave Glenmere they will have developed an understanding of the justice system and visited the
+Children by the time they leave Glenmere will have experienced a